CLOSED IN JANUARY

 Please call ahead to confirm tour availability in the event of a church function or other programming.

 Monday - Saturday

 The last tour of the day is at 3:30pm.

 We're glad you're here.

 Since 1938, St. John's Church Foundation has been charged with the preservation of St. John's Church, now a National Historic Landmark.
-Our Educational Programs, Special Events, Visitor Center and Gift Shop, and donations from visitors from all over the world support us in this goal.
+Our tours, special events, living history reenactments and donations from all over the world support us in this goal.